-(5) Appropriate personal protective equipment when exposure to potential hazards might occur. -165(4) Provide and require use of appropriate personal protective equipment when exposure to potential hazards might occur.
-Potential hazards include, but are not limited to hazardous material exposures, burns, cuts, and punctures.
-(6) Appropriate situation-specific emergency equipment is available when exposure to potential hazards might occur. -160(5) Provide situation-specific emergency and protective equipment during demonstrations with hazardous materials and with hazardous procedures.
-Examples of protective equipment include, but are not limited to, safety shields for eyes, protective gloves that are fire retardant and chemical resistant, respiratory protection, and fire extinguishers.
-(7) Appropriate ventilation, source capture system, or other equipment approved by the local health officer to prevent the recirculation of air into the room or transfer of airflow into other parts of the school facility and to prevent contaminant from entering the students breathing zone. -160(7) Provide mechanical exhaust ventilation in hazardous material storerooms, and in laboratories and shops where equipment or activities may produce air contaminants of public health importance.
+(e) Appropriate personal protective equipment when exposure to potential hazards might occur; -165(4) Provide and require use of appropriate personal protective equipment when exposure to potential hazards might occur.
+Potential hazards include, but are not limited to hazardous material exposures, burns, cuts, and punctures. (f) Appropriate situation-specific emergency equipment is available when exposure to potential hazards might occur; -160(5) Provide situation-specific emergency and protective equipment during demonstrations with hazardous materials and with hazardous procedures.
+Examples of protective equipment include, but are not limited to, safety shields for eyes, protective gloves that are fire retardant and chemical resistant, respiratory protection, and fire extinguishers. (g) Appropriate ventilation, source capture system, or other equipment approved by the local health officer to prevent the recirculation of air into the room or transfer of airflow into other parts of the school facility and to prevent contaminants from entering the students breathing zone; and -160(7) Provide mechanical exhaust ventilation in hazardous material storerooms, and in laboratorie and shops where equipment or activities may produce air contaminants of public health importance.
 (8) When activities or equipment in laboratories or shops produce air contaminants of public health importance, provide an appropriate source capture system to prevent those contaminants from entering the student's breathing zone.
-These activities and equipment include, but are not limited to, spray painting, welding, pottery kilns, chemistry experiments, and wood-working.
-(9) Design ventilation systems to operate so that air is not recirculated and does not flow from the laboratory or shop to other parts of the school facility.
-Open plenum air returns consisting of the space above suspended ceilings in laboratories and shops must not be used to recirculate air to other parts of the school facility.
-(8) If a school facility includes a designated health room, a school official shall ensure that the health room includes:(a) The means to visually supervise and provide privacy for room occupants; -060(8) Provide the following items for health rooms, if health rooms are provided: -060(a) The means to visually supervise and provide privacy of room occupants; (b) Surfaces that staff can easily clean and sanitize; -060(b) Surfaces that can be easily cleaned and sanitized;
+These activities and equipment include, but are not limite to, spray painting, welding, pottery kilns, chemistry experiments, and wood-working.
+(9) Design ventilation systems to operate so that a is not recirculated and does not flow from the laboratory or shop to other parts of the school facility.
+Open plenum air returns consisting of the space above suspended ceilings in laboratories and shops must not be used to recirculate air to other parts of the school facility. (h) Emergency shut-off valves or switches for gas and electricity connected to stationary machinery are installed during new construction.
+Valves or switches must:(i) Be located close to the exit door; -160(5) Provide emergency shut-offs for gas and electricity connected to stationary machinery in laboratories and shops.
+Emergency shut-offs must (a) Be located in close proximity to the room exit door; (ii) Have unobstructed access; and -160(b) Have unobstructed access; and